 If you’re older than a teenager, you have some thing they do not, perspective.
 You’ve lived through a few things.
 You know things because you came though some stuff with God’s help.
 We need to pass that on.

-If you’re a youth worker or a Christian, like me, you have some idea of God’s word and the hope and promise it contains, and you need to spread it around.
+If you’re a a Christian, you have some idea of God’s word and the hope and promise it contains, and you need to spread it around.

 We have to see kids, not as they are, but as they will be.
 Jesus called Peter the rock while he was still a pebble.
 We should be looking at kids and saying things like,